 This means that you can use four different GPUs on this system (which does not usually happen on a standard computer).
 GSvit does not support use of all of them at once, but you can still run up to four different instances on different cards.
-The basic directives for using the GPU are as follows:
+The basic settings for using the GPU are therefore whether to use it at all (GPU directive in the parameter file) and eventually which one to use (UGPU directive in the parameter file).
+GPUs are numbered from 0, exactly the same way as what <tt>gsvit test 0</tt> outputs, so these settings in the parameter file: